dgaydukov/cert-spring5/files/spring5.md

 There are 2 types of transactions:
 * Local - work with single resource (single db) and either commit or rollback
-* Global - work with many resources (like one mysql and one oracle db), and either all changes to all db commiter or rollbacked.
+* Global - work with many resources (like one mysql and one oracle db), and either all changes to all db committed or rollbacked.
 Using `XA` protocol.
 To work with global tx you should add to your `pom.xml`
 ```
 <dependency>